Kondamon/fastlane-plugin-teams_card/README.md

 ## About teams_card

-With this plugin you will be able to send a message on a microsoft teams channel, group chat or chat.
+With this plugin you will be able to send messages to a Microsoft Teams channel, group chat or chat.
+This plugin utilizes the latest **Workflows** app (rather than the [now-retired Office connectors](https://devblogs.microsoft.com/microsoft365dev/retirement-of-office-365-connectors-within-microsoft-teams/) used in other plugins).

-Beforehand you must Set up an incoming webhook workflow from a template in Microsoft Teams channel of your choice.
-You can follow this documentation to help you do this: [Incoming Webhook](https://support.microsoft.com/en-us/office/create-incoming-webhooks-with-workflows-for-microsoft-teams-8ae491c7-0394-4861-ba59-055e33f75498)

 `teams_card` allows you to send a fully custom message to a specific incoming webhook.
+You can use a predefined card with optional elements like a title, an image, or a button to open a URL.
+It's also possible to fully customize the card using JSON.
+It utilizes [Adaptive Cards](https://adaptivecards.io/samples/).

 ## Usage

+To get started, first, [set up an incoming webhook workflow from a template](https://support.microsoft.com/en-us/office/create-incoming-webhooks-with-workflows-for-microsoft-teams-8ae491c7-0394-4861-ba59-055e33f75498) in Microsoft Teams.

 ```ruby
 teams_card(